UD-Designs-Lab/befriend-mobile/README.md

 ## Getting Started

-This is befirend's mobile app repository.
+This is befriend's mobile app repository.